walterrowe/magick-frames/README.md

 1. Open [StyleDroplet](StyleDroplet.applescript) script in the macOS AppleScript Editor
 1. Look at the `styleDroplets` property of included styles and their associated options
 1. Use File > Export, choose type Application, and save a Droplet as each of your desired style names

+When you drop images onto or double-click a droplet named for one of the included styles, it decorates the images in that named style.
+If you save the StyleDroplet as any name other than one of the styles included in the script and you drop images onto or double-click it, then it will open a style chooser for you to select one or more styles before choosing the images to decorate.
+This is useful if you want to decorate a set of images in multiple styles.
+The style chooser based droplet also works in Capture One Export Recipes.
+If you add the droplet NOT named for an included style to the "Open with" field of an Export Recipe, it works the same as having dropped the exported image into it.
+It will pop open the style chooser where you can then select multiple styles.
+When you use the style dropets, it always creates a separate decorated image file for each selected style with the style name inserted into the output file before the file extension.

 SPEED TIP: Once you create one droplet, use Finder to copy-n-paste as names of other defined styles.
 This is faster than exporting the script multiple times from the AppleScript Script Editor.